 It was that night that I accepted and committed to building the business and life of my dreams, on my terms.
 Period.

 The business of my dreams includes myself and my kitchen table.
 Not an office space.

-The business of my dreams doesn’t include traveling around to networking meetings, conferences and traveling to and from the west coast every 90-days.
+The business of my dreams doesn’t include traveling around to networking meetings and conferences and traveling to and from the west coast every 90 days.

 The business of my dreams includes me personally answering client questions and never delegating any writing to someone else.

 The business of my dreams can be run from a laptop anywhere in the world that has an Internet connection.